Subaru Forester off-road Mods 101 – Lift, Biggest Wheel Size & Overland Gear

 - Skid plates, transmission, differential covers will provide additional protection from rocks and debris to vulnerable components such as the transmission (CVT) and differentials.
 Being model-specific, the majority of them bolts right on without serious modifications.

 - Off-road front and rear bumpers Even though such an extreme upgrade is not a mainstream choice for a Forester, although some aftermarket options are available for the SG, SH and SJ models.
 It protects the body of your vehicle and provides better clearance for oversized wheels.
 It improves the approach and departure angles, allowing you to tackle more complicated trails.
 Except for that, an aftermarket bumper often comes with a winch mount plate, tow hooks, and cut-outs for LED lightbars or pod lights.
+Find out more in our Subaru Forester Off road Bumper guide!

 Step 4 – Recovery